-Plaintiff Angelica Velasquez ("Plaintiff") brought this Lawsuit against KDL, seeking to assert claims on behalf of a class of current and former non-exempt employees who worked for KDL in California from August 30, 2015 and [INSERT DATE OF PRELIMINARY]

-APPROVAL OR CLOSE OF CLASS PERIOD].
-Plaintiff is known as the "Class Representative," and her attorneys, who also represent the interests of all Settlement Class members, are known as "Class Counsel."
+Plaintiff Raul Nunez ("Plaintiff") brought this Lawsuit against Defendant, seeking to assert claims on behalf of a class of current and former non-exempt employees who worked for Defendant in California at any time beginning November 6, 2013.
+Plaintiff is known as the "Class Representative," and his attorneys, who also represent the interests of all Settlement Class members, are known as "Class Counsel."

-The Lawsuit alleges that KDL failed to pay Settlement Class members all minimum wages, failed to pay Settlement Class Members all wages (minimum wages and overtime wages), failed to provide to Settlement Class members all required meal periods, and failed to authorize and permit Settlement Class members to take all required rest periods, and failed to timely pay all final wages due upon separation from employment.
-As a result of the foregoing alleged violations, Plaintiff also alleges that KDL failed to provide accurate, itemized wage statements and also engaged in unfair business practices.
+The Lawsuit alleges that TK Services failed to provide Settlement Class members all minimum, overtime, and/or agreed-upon wages, failed to provide all legally required meal periods, and failed to authorize and permit all legally required rest periods.
+As a result of the foregoing alleged violations, Plaintiff also alleges that TK Services failed to provide accurate, itemized wage statements, failed to pay all wages upon termination of employment, engaged in unfair business practices and is liable for civil penalties under the California Labor Code Private Attorney General Act ("PAGA").

-KDL denies the allegations in the Lawsuit and contends that it complied with all applicable laws governing hours worked and meals and rest breaks.
-KDL denies that it owes Settlement Class members any wages, restitution, penalties, or other damages.
-Accordingly, the Settlement constitutes a compromise of disputed claims and should not be construed as an admission of liability on the part of KDL, which expressly denies all liability.
+TK Services denies that it has done anything wrong.
+TK Services further denies that it owes Settlement Class members any wages, restitution, penalties, or other damages.
+Accordingly, the Settlement constitutes a compromise of disputed claims and should not be construed as an admission of liability on the part of TK Services, which expressly denies all liability.